The World of Llowellen

 - As much firewood and charcoal as they can reasonably be assumed to be carrying,

-- A few days worth of dried Peryton meat and a little less ‘water’ (Carried in assorted containers and skins),
+- A day or two’s worth of dried Peryton meat and river water (Carried in assorted containers and skins),

 - And a scimitar.